NilooMisa/asa-akam-qeshm/README.md

  * I have centered the heading in homepage and form without using position, instead using line-height and display.
  * Fixed the broken links on the website.
  ## Unfixed bugs
  * Because of using vh value, the website is more responsive in landscape mode on ipad and such devices.
-However, it is responsive on portrait for small devices.
+However, it is responsive on portrait for small devices, just can't get rid of blank space because of the viewport height based value.
  * The navigation bar fades over the hero image and reappears after that section, because both have overflow:hidden; property, I have searched and couldn't find a good solution for that while maintaining the structure of the page.
  ## Supported screens and browsers
  ***